excalith/excalith-start-page/.github/CONTRIBUTING.md

 In order to contribute to the source of the project

 1. Fork the repository and create a new branch for your feature or enhancement `kebab-case` for the branch name.
-   - For new documents, please use the `theme-theme-name` as the branch name.
+   - For new theme, please use the `theme-theme-name` as the branch name.
    - For features or enhancements, please use the `feat-feat-name` as the branch name.
    - For fixes, please use the `fix-issue-name` as the branch name.
 2. Use [commit messages](#commit-messages) guideline for your commits.
 3. Send a pull request to the `main` branch using the [pull request](#pull-requests) guideline.

-> **Warning**
+> [!IMPORTANT]
 > Please **do not** change design into a complicated and / or overwhelming experience.
 It should launch fast, be easy to use and not distract from the functionality.

 ### New Themes

 I really appreciate contributions in the form of new themes to the project.
 If you'd like to add a new theme, please follow these steps:

-1. Create a new `json` file in the `public/themes` folder using the theme name as the file name.
-Please use `kebab-case` for the file name.
-You can use the default theme file as a starting point.
-2. Add the theme name to the array in the `src/utils/themes.js` file.
-Please use the same name as the file and use alphabetical order.
+1. Have a look at [Themes](https://github.com/excalith/excalith-start-page/wiki/Themes#theme-scheme) wiki page for the scheme you should use.
+2. Head to `data/themes` folder
+3. Create `themename-variant.json` file using lowercase (variant should have hypens before ie. `catppuccin-latte`)
+4. Fill the theme structure with your own colors
-3. Test your theme by running the project locally by running `yarn dev` command
+5. Test in on local server using `yarn dev` command
    1. Use `set theme` command to see your theme on the list
    2. Use `set theme <theme-name>` to see your theme in action
+6. Send a PR!

-> **Warning**
+> [!IMPORTANT]
-> Since themes are stored in the local storage, you should run the `set theme <theme-name>` command to see your changes.
+> Since themes are stored in the local storage while running as a web app, you should run the `set theme <theme-name>` command to see your changes.

-More information about themes can be found in the [Wiki Page](https://github.com/excalith/excalith-start-page/wiki/Themes).

 ### New Features / Enhancements